-PLEASE consider purchasing your tests after clicking this link to > > Family Tree DNA < <, as your purchase will accrue a small percentage to the Crawford Surname Y-DNA Project.
-The use of the funds to help purchase future tests will follow criteria approved by the Clan Crawford Association's Executive Committee, and there will be a periodic review to ensure proper use of the funds.
+If you decide to purchase a test from FTDNA, PLEASE FIRST click this link to > > Family Tree DNA < <, as your purchase will accrue a small percentage to the Crawford Surname Y-DNA Project, at NO COST to you.
+The use of the funds to help purchase future tests will follow criteria approved by the Clan Crawford Association's Executive Committee, and there will be a periodic review to ensure proper use of the funds.*

-We recommend the Y-DNA37 test (sale: $139) or higher (the 67 and 111 tests cost more but give more power for matching and grouping in the project).
-You can get the full sale discounts AND automatically join the Crawford Y-DNA project if you purchase from this page.
-(Better yet, FIRST use the link above, THEN use the link given here, as you'll get the best price AND the Crawford Project will get a bit of the funds, as noted above)
+We recommend the Y-DNA37 test (regular price via project $149) or higher (the 67 and 111 tests cost more but give more power for matching and grouping in the project; upgrades can be ordered at any time).
+You can get any available sale discounts AND automatically join the Crawford Y-DNA project if you:

 CURRENT FTDNA members:

-If you have already taken the Y-DNA37 (or higher), you should seriously consider the Big Y test (link takes you to info if you're logged in at FTDNA and have Y-DNA12 or higher done) ...
+- • If you have already taken the Y-DNA37 (or higher), you should seriously consider the Big Y test (link takes you to info if you're logged in at FTDNA and have Y-DNA12 or higher done) ...
 This doesn't check specific spots on the Y chromosome, rather it completely sequences most of the usable parts of the Y chromosome, covering around 10 million locations!
 It includes almost all known "SNPs" (inheritable markers passed from your male line ancestors) and those never before seen in others (your line's newer markers!).
-This advanced test is on sale now for $395 (lowest public offer we've ever seen, regular price $575!), and it can give us a much more reliable view of how you are related to other testers.
+This advanced test is regular price $575, which we recognize is a lot, but it can give us a much more reliable view of how you are related to other testers.

-If Big Y is simply not an option due to price, please do consider an upgrade to your Y STR test (anything below Y37 should be upgraded to at least that level, and everyone can think about upgrading Y37 to Y67, and Y67 to Y111, and the sale is a good opportunity)
+- • If Big Y is simply not an option due to price, please do consider an upgrade to your Y STR test (anything below Y37 should be upgraded to at least that level, and everyone can think about upgrading Y37 to Y67, and Y67 to Y111, if it is feasible)